 Gelman Library Africana Collection

 The Special Collections section of GW’s Gelman Library has collected and preserved primary source materials and other resources pertaining to African American history and culture.
-Use this source list as a starting point to support research in Africana Studies.

 Students can engage with GW’s on-campus student associations related to Africana Studies: